 Ask to talk to the dietitian at the hospital for advice on the best diet for you.
 You can also read our booklet Diet and Cancer.
-To get a copy, call our Cancer Nurseline on 1800 200 700, visit a Daffodil Centre or download it on our website www.cancer.ie
+To get a copy, call our Support Line on 1800 200 700, visit a Daffodil Centre or download it on our website www.cancer.ie

-Be active
+Stay active

-Being active has many benefits.
+Physical activity has many benefits.
 It can help to: